v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 8. Select **Add.**

-9. Once the Contact record has been successfully created, the **Contact created successfully** page will appear.
+9. Once the Contact record has been successfully created, a message indicating the **Contact created successfully** will appear.
+Select the **X** in the upper right corner to close the pane.
 Select **Close**.
 Bill Norman should now appear in the **Contacts** window.
 If Bill Norman doesn’t appear, select **Refresh** on the menu bar to refresh the Contacts list until his record appears.
+After a minute or two of selecting **Refresh**, if Bill's record still doesn't appear, try selecting **Resources** in the navigation pane, and then selecting **Contacts**.

 10. Leave the Exchange admin center tab open and proceed to the next task.